firstthumb/go-hue/README.md

 ## Authentication

-Philips Hue uses local authorization.
+Philips Hue uses local and remote authorization.
 First you need to create user.

 ## Usage